 INTODUCTION

 Guava (Psidium guajava L.), a member of the Myrtaceae family, is an important tropical fruit crop, often referred to as the “apple of the tropics” and the “poor man’s apple” due to its nutritional richness, affordability, and year-round availability [3].
 Besides its nutritional value, guava possesses medicinal properties, with leaves and bark containing tannins and bioactive compounds such as avicularin, quercetin, and gallic acid that exhibit antioxidant, anticancer, antidiabetic, and antimicrobial activities [15].
 In India, guava is cultivated on about 359 thousand hectares, producing 5.59 million tons annually [4].
 Karnataka contributes significantly with 6.69 thousand hectares under cultivation and a productivity of 21.31 t/ha [18].
 Despite its importance, guava production is severely constrained by insect pests.
-More than 80 species of insects and mites have been reported on guava [12], though only a few causes serious damage.
+More than 80 species of insects and mites have been reported on guava [12], though only a few cause serious damage.
 Major pests include fruit flies (Bactrocera spp.), tea mosquito bugs (Helopeltis spp.), bark-eating caterpillars (Indarbela spp.), fruit borer (Deudorix isocrates), castor capsule borer (Conogethes punctiferalis), whitefly (Aleurodicus dispersus), scales (Chloropulvinaria psidii), stem borer (Aristobia testudo), and mealybugs (Ferrisia virgata), while thrips and cockchafers are minor pests.
 Understanding the seasonal incidence, species complex, and population dynamics of these pests in relation to weather parameters is crucial for forecasting outbreaks and devising timely, eco-friendly management strategies.
 Hence, the present study was undertaken to investigate the predominant insect pests of guava and their seasonal occurrence.

 MATERIALS AND METHODS:

-The study was conducted in the guava orchard at KVK, College of Sericulture, Chintamani campus.
+The study was conducted in the guava orchard at Krishi Vigyan Kendra (KVK), College of Sericulture, Chintamani campus.
 Observations were recorded on major insect pests at fortnightly intervals from 20 randomly selected trees.
 In each tree, four branches were tagged in the four cardinal directions (North, South, East, and West) for systematic observations.
 Insect pests occurring on guava were counted, collected, and reared to the adult stage in the laboratory for identification.
-Later the data was subjected for statistical analysis. species-wise damage and population levels were assessed using the following methods:
+Later, the data was subjected to statistical analysis.
+Species-wise damage and population levels were assessed using the following methods:

 Aphids, thrips, and whiteflies: The number of insects was counted separately on three leaves each from the top, middle, and bottom portions of the plant in all four directions.
 The mean population per 20 trees was calculated.